 - No matter how easy or simple UI design is users will commit mistakes, predict possibilities where users might commit mistakes and eradicate such possibilities.

-- Avoid possibility of silly errors resulting in severe results, better to use confirmation dialogue before letting user take an action
+- Avoid the possibility of silly errors resulting in severe results, better to use confirmation dialogue before letting the user take an action

 - Give importance to undo function